 - Emergency hiking harness – The dog carrying harness from Mountain Dogware is worth the investment if you regularly take your dog in the backcountry for hiking and backpacking trips.
 The Pack-A-Paw Rescue Harness is compact, lightweight, and made in the USA.

-Campground Etiquette for Dog Owners
+Tips for Camping with Dogs: Etiquette for Dog Owners

 People who love camping and the outdoors are often friendly towards dogs, but not always.
 In order to keep the peace and be an ambassador for well-behaved dogs everywhere, follow these camping etiquette rules for you and your dog.